-- NEW: An opposition group says at least 164 people were killed Saturday
+- An opposition group says at least 164 people were killed Saturday

 - The Syrian president says other nations are funding "terrorists"

 - Lakhdar Brahimi makes his first visit to Damascus as U.N. envoy

 - He met with the president and held "candid" talks with Syria's foreign minister

 Syrian President Bashar al-Assad said Saturday he is committed to resolving the crisis in his country as long as peace efforts are conducted in "neutrality and independence," state media reported.

 He addressed the conflict during a meeting in Damascus with Lakhdar Brahimi, the new international envoy to Syria.